FAQs

 Drain & refill

-Roughly every 3 months (this may vary depending on how often you use the hot tub and how well you’ve kept up with daily/weekly care), you’ll need to completely change the water.
+Every 1-3 months (this may vary depending on how often you use the hot tub and how well you’ve kept up with daily/weekly care), you’ll need to completely change the water

 - Drain all the water from the tub.

-- Refill with fresh water and allow it to heat.
+- Refill with fresh water, purge the air, set the internal clock allow it to heat.

 - Balance the chemicals as if it’s brand new.